espruino/EspruinoDocs/info/Assembler.md

 ### Note:

 * This example will crash Espruino for any number less than or equal to zero
-* Until labels are implemented, this is significantly more painful than it needs to be!
-* The program counter is always 4 bytes ahead of the current instruction, and instructions are (usually!)
+* Labels take some of the pain out of this. `bgt loopStart` is actually equivalent to `bgt #-10`: The program counter is always 4 bytes ahead of the current instruction, and instructions are (usually!)
 2 bytes long.
 That means that to get back to the exact same instruction you must use `-4` and you must subtract another 2 for each instruction you want to jump over (hence `-10`).

 Compiling C Code